saitaiky/notebook/docs/docs/cloud-computing/aws/development/cloudformation.md

 - `cfn-init` is a helper script that is executed on an EC2 instance as part of the instance's user data during stack creation or update.
 - It is used to handle the instance configuration and perform tasks such as installing packages, setting up configurations, and running custom scripts.
-- `cfn-init` processes the metadata defined in the CloudFormation template under the "AWS::CloudFormation::Init" key and performs the specified tasks accordingly.
+- `cfn-init` processes the metadata defined in the CloudFormation template under the "`AWS::CloudFormation::Init`" key and performs the specified tasks accordingly.
 The metadata can include packages to install, files to create, services to enable, and commands to execute during instance initialization.

 ### cfn-signal